-- Instantly compare LTL quotes from our trusted carrier network.
+- Instantly compare shipping quotes from our trusted carrier network

-- GoShip.com provides you the lowest rates for your LTL freight shipping needs.
+- GoShip.com provides you the lowest rates for your LTL shipping needs

-- The self-service design means there’s no need to contact a freight broker to move your LTL freight.
+- The self-service design means there’s no need to contact a freight broker to move your LTL load

 GoShip.com’s proprietary technology takes your shipment information and references our carrier network to match you with the best trucks for your shipping needs.
 We use multiple best practices to provide you with the best, most accurate LTL quote.
 This includes assessing liftgate needs, using multiple carriers, and keeping weight and dimension in mind.

 LTL carrier’s rates vary based on the freight class and a variety of other factors.
-Freight class depends on the density, freight stow-ability, ease of handling, and liability of an LTL shipment.
+Freight class is determined by the density, freight stow-ability, ease of handling, and liability of an LTL shipment.
 At GoShip.com, we use our freight class calculator to automatically calculate your freight class for you.
 The distance your LTL load will travel also determines the final cost.